 Yes, this “martini” is a bit more of a milkshake than a martini.
 But call it whatever you want — I love milkshakes, I love martinis, I love Kahlua… I am just bringing together all kinds of goodness and pouring it in a martini glass.

 I think my favorite part of blending drinks – whether they are cocktails or healthy, green-infused smoothies – is how quickly and easily you can throw them together.
 A little of this, a little of that, and you have a new creation dancing with your taste buds.

 As I mentioned, I love milkshakes, but I don’t love the sugar, fat and calories that come with ice cream.
 So I often whip up a “milkshake” by simply using ice cubes, milk, and some fruit, peppermint, or a liqueur like Kahlua or Baileys.
 Once it blends, I have a creamy milkshake with a nice whipped foamy topping.
 It is delicious.

 But for this special holiday martini, I decided to go all out in richness and use a heavy cream.
 Since it is only a martini glass portion, not a milkshake glassful, and it is not a drink I would indulge in every night of the week, I reconciled the decadence of the heavy cream.

 I blended together a handful of ice cubes and equal parts of heavy cream, vodka, and Gingerbread Kahlua.

 To enhance the gingerbread flavor, I added to the mix a couple drops of dark molasses, a dash of pumpkin pie spice, a pinch of cinnamon, and then a sprinkle of nutmeg to garnish.

-I selected the Drinks button on the Kenwood Blend-X Pro Blender and within seconds I was pouring the smoothest, creamiest “gingerbread” I have ever tasted.
+I selected the Drinks button on the blender and within seconds I was pouring the smoothest, creamiest “gingerbread” I have ever tasted.